EmilieAndreasen/cds-vis-assignments/Assignment_3/README.md

 ## Discussion of Limitations and Possible Steps for Improvement
 This script provides insights into document classification using visual features.
 However, certain limitations should be considered to further enhance the model's performance in the future.

 First and foremost, a limitation to consider is the likely imbalance in the dataset.
 As shown in the classification report, notable variations in precision, recall, and F1-scores are present across the different document classes.
 For example, the 'Report' and 'Scientific' classes show lower precision and recall, suggesting, as mentioned above, that the model struggles with these classes.
 These differences could likely be because of the imbalanced nature of the dataset, where some classes have more samples than others, thus leading to biased learning.
-To address this, class weights could be applied during model training to make up for the differences, giving more weight to the 'smaller' classes.
+To address this, class weights could be applied during model training to make up for the differences, giving more weight to the "smaller" classes.

-Another limitation to take into account, is the slight diversion between training and validation loss shown in the loss curves.
+Another limitation to take into account is the slight diversion between training and validation loss shown in the loss curves.
 As previously pointed out, this trend might suggest overfitting to the training data and not generalising as well to unseen/unknown data.
 Different regularisation techniques (e.g., adding dropout layers in the custom layers of the model) might help mitigate some of these potential overfitting problems.
 Additionally, data augmentation such as rotating and flipping images could also be implemented to improve the model's generalisation ability.

 Finally, it could also enhance the script to improve some of the code.
 For instance, the 'load_image_data' function sequentially loads and processes each image, which for larger datasets can be very time-consuming.
 For future iterations of the script, employing parallel processing instead could be wise.

 In short, while the current script demonstrates adequate to good document classifications of documents, addressing the discussed limitations and implementing the suggested improvement strategies could lead to a more robust and accurate model.
-This model could additionally be better at generalising across different datasets and document types.
+Additionally, this model could be better at generalising across different datasets and document types.

 ## Acknowledgements
 For this assignment, the author thanks Sabrina Zaki Hansen for her helpful input on coding structure.